bldl/array-grouping-impl-tutorial/Modules/Module 2/Module2.md

+# Module X: Introduction to EcmaScript!

+The focus of this module is to learn EcmaScript.
+How to read the specification of JavaScript

+# The specification of _Array Grouping_

+Explanation of Array Grouping

 # Searchfox

 Searchfox is an incredibly strong tool to search the codebase of `mozilla_central`.
 It enables the developer to look through the existing codebase much easier than diggin through files.
 This allows for fast location of code that might solve the same problem.